4 Things To Do Every Morning For Better Gut Health All Day Long

 There are plenty of ways to promote gut health all day long, starting in the morning.
 Here's what two registered dietitians recommend:

 Instead of reaching for your cellphone in the morning, reach for a glass of water.
 According to registered dietitian Jess Cording, M.S., R.D., CND, adequate hydration helps to keep things moving through the GI tract.
 In other words, it can help prevent constipation.
-Though room temperature or ice water will do the trick, warm water has been shown to speed up digestion.
+Though room temperature or ice water will do the trick, warm water has been shown to speed up digestion1.

 To maintain healthy hydration levels throughout the day, Cording recommends drinking a glass of water with each meal and one in between.